NativeScript/docs-v7/tutorial/ng-chapter-3.md

 At this point you should be ready to create an account to verify this whole setup worked.
 After the provider changes have livesync’d, perform the following tasks to create an account:

-* 1) Click the gray “Sign Up” button in your app.
+* 1) Tap the gray “Sign Up” button in your app.
 * 2) Type in an email address and password.
 Fake credentials are fine, just make up something you can remember.
-* 3) Click the red “Sign Up” button.
+* 3) Tap the red “Sign Up” button.

 <div class="exercise-end"></div>